edesabarbaro/hiring-engineers/answers.md

 > You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:
 > You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 Here are instructions for setting up a Vagrant Ubuntu 12.04 VM.
 > You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
-> Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

 I decided to follow the suggestion and to install a Vagrant Ubuntu 12.04 VM.
 I downloaded Vagrant and VirtualBox, then checked with the cmd on Windows with `vagrant -v` if Vagrant was properly installed, and the command returned a positive answer with Vagrant 2.0.2.
-- I checked on Vagrant's page [how to install it](https://www.vagrantup.com/docs/) and the steps to follow.
+- I checked Vagrant's page [how to install it](https://www.vagrantup.com/docs/) and the steps to follow.
 - For VirtualBox, I just installed it directly [from the website](https://www.virtualbox.org/).

-I tried to run the VM directly from Windows cmd but it did not work: I realised the terminal on Windows was not able to do that.
+I tried to run the VM directly from Windows cmd with `vagrant init hashicorp/precise64` but it did not work: I realised the terminal on Windows was not able to do that, as this was not the first time I had used this terminal and encountered other issues in the past.

 <a href="https://i.imgur.com/1ObSIUb.jpg" title="Checking Vagrant installation">
 <img src="https://i.imgur.com/1ObSIUb.jpg" width="400" height="217" alt="Checking Vagrant installation"></a>